Aananda-giri/GPT2-Nepali/3. GPT-2/sebastian_gutenberg/README.md

 # Introduction

 **Pretraining GPT-2 on NepBERTa Dataset (500MB Sample)** This project adapts Sebastian Raschka's code for training GPT-2 models on the NepBERTa dataset, specifically using a 500MB sample.
-Originally, Sebastian’s code was developed for pretraining GPT-2 on the Project Gutenberg dataset, and this version extends its functionality to a Nepali language dataset.
+Originally, Sebastian’s code was developed for pretraining GPT-2 on the Project Gutenberg dataset, and this version extends its functionality to a Nepali language dataset and uses pre-tokenized nepali-dataset from huggingface.

 ### Overview

 - **Original Repository:** [Sebastian Raschka's LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch/tree/main/ch05/03_bonus_pretraining_on_gutenberg)

 - **Modifications:** Adaptations have been made to handle Nepali text data and preprocess it appropriately for GPT-2.
 For a detailed list of changes, see [modifications.ipynb](./modifications.ipynb).

 - Also refer to [pre-tokenize.ipynb](./pre-tokenize.ipynb) for changes regarding dataloader and pre-tokenizatin (saving tokenized data instead of tokenizing at the time of training.)